top of page

 Nov 30, 20245 min read

-“Gong Therapy for ADHD: How Sound Healing Improves Focus and Calms the Mind”
+Sound healing for ADHD: How Sound therapy Improves Focus and Calms the Mind

 What is Palo Santo?
 What are the benefits?

-It’s Sunday morning, and you’ve finally made it to the studio, maybe after a bit of a rushed exit from the house, or maybe even after a minor disagreement with your other half! (let’s face it, even slow Sunday mornings can get a bit chaotic!).
-But as you walk up the steps to the studio on Totnes High Street, things begin to shift.
-The sun is streaming through the windows, and the soft, sweet scent of Palo Santo fills the air.
-You take a deep breath, and just like that, the st
+It’s Sunday morning, and you’ve made it to the yurt in Totnes for the Sunday Restorative yoga class.
+Maybe you’ve had a bit of a rushed exit from the house, or perhaps a minor disagreement with your other half.
+Maybe you’re still a bit sleepy and tired.
+Even slow Sunday mornings can get a bit chaotic.
+But as you walk down the path, through the evergreen trees and then open the yurt door, thing shift.
+The sun is streaming through the roof lights, and the soft, sweet scent of P

-Navigating Extraneous Noise During a Group Gong Session: “To snore or not to snore?
-That is the question.”
-Picture this: you’re lying down in a dimly lit room, surrounded by soft blankets, eyes gently closed, waiting for the first resonant hum of the gong to wash over you.
+Navigating Extraneous Noise During a Group Gong Session “To snore or not to snore… that is the question.”
+Picture this.
+You’re lying down in a dimly lit room, surrounded by soft blankets, eyes gently closed, waiting for the first resonant hum of the gong to wash over you.
 The space is calm, serene, and full of promise.
-The vibrations begin, and just as you’re slipping into a deep state of relaxation... a soft snore cuts through the air.
-You crack an eye open, half-smiling, h
+The vibrations begin, and just as you’re slipping into a deep state of relaxation… a soft snore cuts through the air.
+You crack an eye open, half smiling, half

 When I think back to my first ever gong journey, I remember the awe and curiosity I felt.
 Attending a gong bath for the first time, I was mesmerized by the instrument.
 When the practitioner finished playing, I remember sitting up and looking at this large, circular instrument, wondering, how did she know exactly where to strike the gong?
 There were no notes, no obvious markings on its face, nothing to guide her.
 I was fascinated by how she seemed to draw sound from it effortl